lopsided98/Octoprint-Filament-Sensor-Universal/README.md

-# Octoprint-Filament-Revolutions
+# OctoPrint Filament Sensor Universal

-[OctoPrint](http://octoprint.org/) plugin that integrates with 1 or 2 filament sensors hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out or is jammed.
+[OctoPrint](http://octoprint.org/) plugin that integrates with 1 or 2 filament sensors hooked up to a Linux GPIO pin and allows the filament spool to be changed during a print if the filament runs out or is jammed.
+GPIO access is performed using libgpiod, allowing many single-board computers to be supported.

-Initial work based on the [Octoprint-Filament-Reloaded](https://github.com/kontakt/Octoprint-Filament-Reloaded) plugin by kontakt.
+Based on the [Octoprint-Filament-Revolutions](https://github.com/RomRider/Octoprint-Filament-Revolutions) plugin.

 ## Required sensor

 Using this plugin requires a filament sensor and/or a jam sensor.
-The code is set to use the Raspberry Pi's internal Pull-Up resistors, so the switch(es) should be between your detection pin and a ground pin.
+The code is set to use internal pull-up resistors, so the switch(es) should be between your detection pin and a ground pin.

-This plugin can use the GPIO.BOARD or GPIO.BCM numbering scheme.

 ## Features